ihor-bielchenko/power-redis/README.md

-# power-redis - A Safe, Consistent, High‑Performance Redis Abstraction for Node.js Microservices
+# power-redis

-Reliable, lightweight and extensible abstraction layer built on top of Redis for production‑grade Node.js and TypeScript applications.
+## A safe, high-performance, multifunctional, and extensible Redis abstraction for Node.js.

-It provides a consistent key format system, safe serialization, predictable list operations, SCAN‑based pattern utilities, TTL helpers, and convenience methods missing from raw Redis clients.
+It provides a set of advanced Redis operations that are not available in standard clients, including consistent key-formatting utilities, safe serialization, bulk operations, and more.

-This library focuses on **stability, clarity, and real‑world microservice needs**, making Redis usage more maintainable across large distributed systems.
+This library is built with a focus on stability, clarity, and real-world application needs, making Redis usage more maintainable and convenient in large distributed systems.

 <p align="center">
   <img src="https://img.shields.io/badge/nodejs-queue-green?logo=node.js" />